 Daycares and camps can explore the museum’s large collection of curious objects, from poison bottles to dragon’s blood, examining both the production and use of the medicines sold at the Apothecary.
 This approximately one-hour program includes a make-and-take activity where the kids can practice the skills of an Apothecary apprentice.
 Cost is $5 per child (minimum of $30) with up to 5 adults admitted free.
 Recommended for students grades 2 and up; maximum of 20 children.
 History camps sponsored by local museum and historic societies receive a discount.
 Tour times available weekday mornings or afternoons.

 Scouting groups interested in experiencing history first-hand will enjoy the programs at the Stabler-Leadbeater Apothecary Museum.
-The Museum offers events, such as Wonders of Science and the Civil War-era Apothecary on certain Saturdays throughout the school-year.
+The Museum offers a wide variety of events, such as Wonders of Science, on certain Sundays throughout the school-year.
 Pre-registration is recommended for these events.
 With at least two weeks notice, groups can also schedule a private tour of the museum, choosing from the daycare or school programs or working with the Curator of Education to design your own visit.

 Groups with special needs can call in advance to arrange a program and work directly with the Curator of Education to ensure your Museum experience fits the needs of all in your group.
 The buildings are multi-level and do not have elevators; however, if notified when scheduling the program, adjustments can be made to include all to the best of our ability.
 Sign language and foreign language interpreters may also be available if requested at least two weeks in advance when making your reservation.